-Expenditure on non-monetary assets that do not have physical substance but are controlled by the council as a result of past events (eg software licences) is capitalised when it is expected that future economic benefits or service potential will flow from the intangible asset to the council.
+Expenditure on non-monetary assets that do not have physical substance but are controlled by the Council as a result of past events (eg software licences) is capitalised when it is expected that future economic benefits or service potential will flow from the intangible asset to the Council.

-Internally generated assets are capitalised where it is demonstrable that the project is technically feasible and is intended to be completed and the council will be able to generate future economic benefits or deliver service potential by being able to sell or use the asset.
+Internally generated assets are capitalised where it is demonstrable that the project is technically feasible and is intended to be completed and the Council will be able to generate future economic benefits or deliver service potential by being able to sell or use the asset.
 Expenditure is capitalised where it can be measured reliably as attributable to the asset and is restricted to that incurred during the development phase.

 Intangible assets are measured initially at cost.
-Amounts are only revalued where the fair value of the assets held by the council can be determined by reference to an active market.
-In practice, no intangible asset held by the council meets this criterion, and they are therefore carried at amortised cost.
+Amounts are only revalued where the fair value of the assets held by the Council can be determined by reference to an active market.
+In practice, no intangible asset held by the Council meets this criterion, and they are therefore carried at amortised cost.
 The depreciable amount of an intangible asset is amortised over its useful life to the relevant service line(s) in the CIES.
 An asset is tested for impairment whenever there is an indication that the asset might be impaired - any losses recognised are posted to the relevant service line(s) in the CIES.
 Any gain or loss arising on the disposal or abandonment of an intangible asset is posted to the Other Operating Expenditure line in the CIES.

-Software licences are held for a number of systems operated by the Council which cost £1.116 million (2013/14 £0.977 million).
+Software licences are held for a number of systems operated by the Council which cost £1.429 million (2014/15 £1.116 million).
 This cost is being written off over 3 or 5 years depending on the life of the licence.
-A total of £0.872 million has been written off (2013/14 £0.757 million).
+A total of £0.987 million has been written off (2014/15 £0.872 million).

 The Council is required to participate in the Carbon Reduction Commitment Energy Efficiency Scheme.
-The scheme is currently in the initial year of the second phase.
 The Council is required to purchase allowances either prospectively or retrospectively, and surrender them on the basis of emissions.
-The Council currently holds £0.943 million of allowance as intangible assets, all of which were purchased as additions during the year.
+The Council currently holds £0.631 million of allowance as intangible assets (2014/15 £0.943 million), all of which were purchased as additions during 2014/15. £0.312 of the original allowances was surrendered in line with the scheme during the year.

-2013/14 2014/15

-£000 £000
+2014/15 £000 2015/16 £000

-917 Gross carrying amount at start of year 977
+977 Gross carrying amount at start of year 2,059

-(567) Accumulated amortisation (757)
+(757) Accumulated amortisation (872)

-350 Net carrying amount at the start of year 220
+220 Net carrying amount at the start of year 1,187

-60 Additions - purchased 1,082
+1,082 Additions - purchased 313

+0 Disposals 0

+0 Surrender of CRC Allowance (312)

-(190) Amortisation (115)
+(115) Amortisation (115)

-220 Net Book Value at Year End 1,187
+1.187 Net Book Value at Year End 1.073